stangri/docs.openwrt.melmac.net/vpn-policy-routing/README.md

 ### A Word About DNS-over-HTTPS

 Some browsers, like [Mozilla Firefox](https://support.mozilla.org/en-US/kb/firefox-dns-over-https#w_about-dns-over-https) or [Google Chrome/Chromium](https://blog.chromium.org/2019/09/experimenting-with-same-provider-dns.html) have [DNS-over-HTTPS proxy](https://en.wikipedia.org/wiki/DNS_over_HTTPS) built-in.
-Their requests to web-sites cannot be affected if the `dnsmasq.ipset` is set for the `dest_ipset` option.
+Their requests to web-sites cannot be affected if the `dnsmasq.ipset` is set for the `resolver_ipset` option.
 To fix this, you can try either of the following:

 1. Disable the DNS-over-HTTPS support in your browser and use the OpenWrt's `net/https-dns-proxy` (README on [GitHub](https://docs.openwrt.melmac.net/https-dns-proxy)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/https-dns-proxy/)) package with optional `https-dns-proxy` WebUI/luci app.
-You can then continue to use `dnsmasq.ipset` setting for the `dest_ipset` in VPN Policy Routing.
+You can then continue to use `dnsmasq.ipset` setting for the `resolver_ipset` in VPN Policy Routing.

-2. Continue using DNS-over-HTTPS in your browser (which, by the way, also limits your options for router-level AdBlocking as described in `dnsmasq.ipset` option description here of `net/simple-adblock` README on [GitHub](https://docs.openwrt.melmac.net/simple-adblock/#dns-resolution-option)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/simple-adblock/README.md#dns-resolution-option)), you than would either have to disable the  `dest_ipset` or switch it to `ipset`.
+2. Continue using DNS-over-HTTPS in your browser (which, by the way, also limits your options for router-level AdBlocking as described in [`dnsmasq.ipset`](#use-dnsmasq-ipset) option description here of `net/simple-adblock` README on [GitHub](https://docs.openwrt.melmac.net/simple-adblock/#dns-resolution-option)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/simple-adblock/README.md#dns-resolution-option)), you than would either have to switch the `resolver_ipset` to `none`.
 Please note, you will lose all the benefits of [`dnsmasq.ipset`](#use-dnsmasq-ipset) option.

 ### A Word About HTTP/3 (QUICK)